Danielkruts52/Danielkruts52/README.md

 I create web interfaces and full-fledged websites.
 I am a student 👨‍🎓 and try to combine my scientific activities 🔬 with web development 👨‍💻.
 In my projects, I always try to add a new niche and the spirit of existentialism 🖤.
+You can learn more about my work on my personal portfolio website. 🌐

 ### Contact 📞
 You can always contact me via this email address 📧 7danielwork7@gmail.com